hexad3cimal/react-material-calendar/README.md

-    Simple calendar component based on @material-ui/core
+    Simple calendar component based on @mui
-## Changes in 1.0.4
+## Changes in 1.0.5
-- Made all input props optional
+- Added callback function for month or year change
 - Other performance fixes

 ## Installation